 - Remove from the heat and whisk in the optional ground cardamom and rose water.

-- When the Firni has cooled, spoon into individual glass serving bowls or traditional small earthen bowls.
-Sprinkle over the chopped pistachios.
+- When the Firni has cooled, spoon it into individual glass serving bowls or traditional small earthen bowls.

-Optional decoration: Rose buds, or rose petals, edible silver leaf.
+Optional decoration: Rosebuds, or rose petals, edible silver leaf.

 Variations